freakzlike/vue-service-model/README.md

 ### ServiceModel

-A `ServiceModel` extends from [`BaseModel`](#basemodel) and adds the [`ModelManager`](#modelmanager-objects) with a vuex store to keep track of [running requests](#running-requests) and optionally caching the result of a service.
+A `ServiceModel` extends from [`BaseModel`](#basemodel) and adds the [`ModelManager`](#modelmanager-objects) with a vuex store to keep track of [running requests](#running-requests) and optionally caching the result of the services.

 ```js
 import {ServiceModel, fields} from 'vue-service-model'